dataminer-site/dataminer-site.github.io/_posts/2021-08-27-external-sorting.md

 #### Columns or Rows?

 Besides comparisons, the other big cost of sorting is moving data around.
-DuckDB has a vectorized execution engine.
+DataMiner has a vectorized execution engine.
 Data is stored in a columnar layout, which is processed in batches (called chunks) at a time.
 This layout is great for analytical query processing because the chunks fit in the CPU cache, and it gives a lot of opportunities for the compiler to generate SIMD instructions.
 However, when the table is sorted, entire rows are shuffled around, rather than columns.